AK51/cubesat/README.md

 13	M2.5/M3 screws and stand off

+Note: the image file is 6Gb, my google drive may not be avaiable after 2022 summer.
 For the image file (or even the whole kits set), if you need it, please PM me.

 Thanks
+AK